Mike Jordan (racing driver): Racing career

 Born in Sutton Coldfield, Jordan started racing in the late 1970s with a Morris Minor in the Classic Saloon Car Club's Pre-57 road-going championship, which he won in 1979.
 He bought the car from a workmate with bank loans and drove it on the road.
 His first BTCC appearances were in 1989 in a Peugeot.

-He was Porsche Cup champion in 1987 and 1991.
+Jordan was Porsche Cup champion in 1987 and 1991.
 He then competed in saloon cars and won the Willhire 24 Hour race in 1992 and 1993, also finishing runner up in the 1992 ESSO Group N Saloon Car Championship.

-In the mighty V8 Eurocar racing saloons he was champion in 1996 and 1997 and then moved to the TVR Tuscan Challenge, twice finishing runner up in the championship.
+In the V8 Eurocar racing saloons, Jordan was champion in 1996 and 1997 and then moved to the TVR Tuscan Challenge, twice finishing runner up in the championship.

 GT Racing

-In 2000, he teamed up with Mark Sumpter to race a Porsche GT3R in the GTO division of the British GT Championship, supporting Mark to the title.
-Mike then jumped into the top class of the British GT championship to race a thundering Lister Storm with David Warnock.
+In 2000, Jordan teamed up with Mark Sumpter to race a Porsche GT3R in the GTO division of the British GT Championship, supporting Sumpter to the title.
+Jordan then jumped into the top class of the British GT championship to race a thundering Lister Storm with David Warnock.
 Despite fierce opposition, they won the title in 2001 and finished second the following season.
-Mike also made his FIA GT championship with Lister in 2001, winning outright at Nurburgring when partnering Jamie Campbell-Walter.
+Jordan also made his FIA GT championship with Lister in 2001, winning outright at Nurburgring when partnering Jamie Campbell-Walter.

-In 2002, he also competed with Mark in the Daytona 24 Hours, finishing the race at their first attempt.
-For 2003, Mike once again teamed up with Mark Sumpter to compete in the FIA GT championship alongside teammates Godfrey and David Jones.
+In 2002, Jordan also competed with Sumpter in the Daytona 24 Hours, finishing the race at their first attempt.
+For 2003, Jordan once again teamed up with Sumpter to compete in the FIA GT championship alongside teammates Godfrey and David Jones.

-For 2004 and 2005, he returned to the British GT Championship, winning races in 2004 with Sumpter and leading the chase of the Ferraris in 2005 when partnered by former TVR Tuscan rival Michael Caine.
+For 2004 and 2005, Jordan returned to the British GT Championship, winning races in 2004 with Sumpter and leading the chase of the Ferraris in 2005 when partnered by former TVR Tuscan rival Michael Caine.